BMars101/feel-app-practice-project/README.md

 # feel-app-practice-project
 # The Feel App
 ## Assignment Description
 This project is based off of a group project that was created in LaunchCode's LiftOff project.
-The idea an general functionality came from a group brainstorming session.
+The idea came from a group brainstorming session.
 After the program completed, I wanted to take the opportunity to implement different features such as utilizing the DateTime object in Java to track entries.
 [Project Outline Assignment](https://education.launchcode.org/liftoff/modules/assignments/project-outline)